NicBeltramelli/zen/README.md

 * Consume packages from npm registry
 * Modern JavaScript
-* SASS/SCSS language for stylesheets
+* SASS/SCSS for stylesheets
-* Use autoprefixer to make your CSS work with needed vendor prefixes
+* Autoprefixer to make your CSS work with needed vendor prefixes
 * Minify and bundle code with [Webpack](https://webpack.github.io/)
 * Split large files and enqueue the generated parts
 * Synch browser testing with Browsersync](http://www.browsersync.io/)